Skip Navigation

 Counsel, Democracy

 Lauren Miller Karalunas serves as counsel in the Brennan Center’s Democracy Program.
-She litigates voting rights and election interference cases, counsels lawmakers and administrators on legislation and policy, and has testified before several state legislatures.
+She litigates constitutional law, voting rights, and election interference cases, develops legal strategies for the Democracy Program, counsels lawmakers and administrators on legislation and policy, and testifies before state legislatures.

-Prior to joining the Brennan Center, Miller Karalunas litigated civil rights cases in private practice.
-Previously, she was a Public Rights Project Fellow and special assistant state’s attorney in the Cook County State’s Attorney’s Office.
-In that role, Miller Karalunas served as the first attorney in the office’s affirmative and impact litigation section, where she litigated a successful challenge to the Trump administration’s public charge rule and defended several county firearm ordinances.
+Prior to joining the Brennan Center, Miller Karalunas was a Public Rights Project Fellow and special assistant state’s attorney in the Cook County State’s Attorney’s Office.
+In that role, she served as the first attorney in the office’s affirmative and impact litigation section, where she litigated a successful challenge to the Trump administration’s public charge rule and defended several county firearm ordinances.

 Miller Karalunas comments on voting and elections issues in a variety of media outlets, including the Associated Press, NPR, and Rolling Stone.
 In 2024, she coauthored “Certification and Non-Discretion: A Guide to Protecting the 2024 Election” in the Stanford Law & Policy Review.